dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 * Initializes modules, creates an express app, and configures the body-parser middleware.
 * Defines the root route.
 The handler calls a function which uses `pug` to render the page.
 * Defines the send route.
-The handler accesses the `context` to grab the secrets that were previously defined in the `secrets.yml` file which hang off the `secrets` object.
-Next the Nexmo object is initialized and invoked to send the SMS.
+The handler accesses the `context` to grab the secrets that were previously defined in the `secrets.yml` file.
+Next, the Nexmo object is initialized and invoked to send the SMS.
 HTML Output is returned to the user to inform whether or not the send was successful.

 ## Deploy and Run
 ```
 serverless deploy
 ```

 After deploying you should see that multiple endpoints have been created.
-The `severless-webtasks` plugin allows you have multiple handlers in your service, and will automatically create a separate endpoint / webtask for each one.
+The `severless-webtasks` plugin allows you to have multiple handlers for your service, and will automatically create a separate endpoint / webtask for each one.

 ```
 $ serverless deploy